 The easiest solution is to find other interests or use Lookalike Audiences.
 That’s easier said than done, of course, if you’ve been using tried and true detailed targeting options that have worked great.

-You can, of course, use broad targeting (gender, age, and location), custom audiences, or turn on Targeting Expansion or Lookalike Expansion.
+You can, of course, use In most cases, mention of Broad Targeting refers to the removal of all potential targeting filters: No custom audiences, lookalike audiences, or detailed targeting.
+Instead, rely only on location and letting the algorithm do the work.
+More (gender, age, and location), custom audiences, or turn on Targeting Expansion or Lookalike Expansion.
 But, I doubt those options will seem all that appealing to those who have found great success with detailed targeting that has been removed.

 Here’s what I recommend you do to find other relevant detailed targeting options…

-Within the detailed targeting text box of your ad set, type in a core audience that fits your needs.
+Within the detailed targeting text box of your ad set, type in a core This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More that fits your needs.

 Then click the “Suggestions” link.